ghjwp7/pypevue/README.rst

      ./pypevu.py  f=eg-pentagon-script

-which will produce pypevu.scad based on that script, and then you might say
+which will produce pypevu.scad based on that script.
+Note, if pypevu has been properly installed you can just say "pypevu eg-pentagon-script", for two reasons: 1) when installed, pypevu is a link (in a directory on the search path) to pypevu.py, and 2) when given a single parameter, pypevu supposes it is a script file name.

+Then say

      openscad pypevu.scad &

 which will cause OpenSCAD to read pypevu.scad and display the created figure.
+Note, parameters can specify SCAD-code output files with other names than pypevu.scad.

 Automatic updates in OpenSCAD
 =====================